avigewirtz/avigewirtz.github.io-/git-and-github/syncing-clone-and-source-repositories.md

 git pull
 ```

-and Git will use the origin as the argument.&#x20;
+and Git will automatically use origin as the argument.&#x20;

 &#x20;